-When the matrix Φ satisfies the RIP criterion.
-Compressed Sensing theory can solve the inverse problem of the above equation by solving the sparse coefficient s and then recover the signal x of the sparse degree k from the measured projection value y of the M dimension.
+When the matrix Φ satisfies the RIP criterion. ,(.改为，) Compressed Sensing theory can solve the inverse problem of the above equation by solving the sparse coefficient s and then recover the signal x of the sparse degree k from the measured projection value y of the M dimension.